AriPal/SesamWorkshop/SesamWorkshopGuide.md

 ## Assignment 1: Create a pipe with embedded-data
-1. Go the the pipe you recently created *cardealer-source-(your name)*.
-Currently the pipe is not doing anything special except only visible in the GUI platform.
-2. Click on the config tab
+1. Click on create a new pipe
-3. Inside config tab, click on the preview tab
-4. The preview tab is extremely helpful during development, it shows two windows on the right side.
-The window on the top shows the input, the window on the botton shows the output.
-Keep in mind this is a preview to show how the output will look when data is being sent out.
-This provides you the oppertunity to change fields/values and see that your transformation logic is working correctly.
-5. Copy and paste this into the pipe (remember to add your name in the end of pipe name):
+2. Copy and paste this into the pipe (remember to add your name in the end of pipe name):
 ```json
 {
   "_id": "cardealer-source-(yourname)",